bgola/rmesh/README.md

 The web's shape is determined by the location where it is installed, the composition follows a generative approach by re-routing, from time to time, which part of the web is being amplified by which agent.

+For video documentation please check the video at [vimeo](https://vimeo.com/352682080).

 # technical